Gen Alpha Translator

 • Parents and teachers: If a kid said something and you genuinely have no idea what it meant, paste it in and get a straight answer.

 • Content creators: Writing for a younger audience means knowing how they actually talk.
-This keeps your content from sounding out of touch.
+If the joke is aimed at older internet users instead, the Boomer Translator gives you the opposite tone.

 • Just to mess with people: Send a completely normal message translated into full Gen Alpha and watch older people try to figure it out.